afsoony/Comp55/docs/labs/6-Lists.md

 ![](lab6media/media/finalstep.gif)

-That is all you need
-for this mini-lab.
-When that is done, you can submit the text of the java file online via canvas.
-Just copy and paste the code into the editor into the canvas submission page for Balls.java.
+That is all you need for this mini-lab.
+When that is done, you can submit the exported zip of your project online via canvas.

 ## **Bonus: What?
 The balls don't move independently?\!
 I gotta make them all bounce around the screen\!\!\!**